syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 {% endhighlight %}

 ## Sharpen

 Sharpen is used to enhances the clarity and definition of edges and details in the image.
-The value of sharpen effect ranges from 0 to 6.
+The value of sharpen effect ranges from 0 to 6 and the default value is 0.

 {% highlight C# %}